testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-restapi/store-variables.md

 ---

 Stored variables in RESTful API testing are variables that are used to store data from a response body or response headers.
 This data can then be used in subsequent requests or assertions.
 You can use this throughout the test case or test session.
-Equivalent to [runtime variable](https://testsigma.com/docs/test-cases/create-steps-restapi/store-runtime-data/).

 ---